 If you are still trying to figure out a perfect barrel for your AR-15, here are some specs.
 A cold-hammer forged chrome lined M4 Government profile Chrome-Moly Steel barrel with a twist rate of 1:8 and approximately 18 inches in length with parallel fluting will be an ideal barrel for your AR-15.
 These specs will make it fit exactly in between of the high-end and low-end barrels, as well as balancing all the factors for long as well as short-range use.

-Quick Comparison Chart of the Best AR-15 Barrels
+Quick Take - The Best AR-15 Barrels

-Reviews of the Best Barrels for the AR-15
+Review of the Best Barrels for the AR-15

 Let’s have a look at some of the best overall barrels on the market.
+Read the article for reviews and an analysis of what to look for when you want to upgrade your barrel.

 These Rainier Arms match barrels have been milled from stainless steel to the highest quality and contour.
 The barrel has been chambered in .223 Wylde to let you shoot .223 Remington and 5.56x45 NATO.